Summertime Safety Tips for Seniors: Staying Safe and Healthy in Warm Weather

 Why Seniors Need Special Summertime Safety Tips

 Our bodies change as we age.
-These changes make dealing with heat harder for seniors:
+These changes can make dealing with heat harder for seniors:

-I’ve seen how these factors can turn a pleasant summer day into a health emergency for older adults.
-That’s why having the right summertime safety tips is so important.
+These factors can turn a pleasant summer day into a health emergency for older adults.
+That’s why the right summertime safety tips are so important.

 Water is your best friend during hot weather.
 I can’t stress enough how important staying hydrated is for seniors.